Ralph Pomeroy (poet): Biography

 Born in Evanston, Illinois, and raised in Winnetka, Illinois.
 He attended the School of the Art Institute of Chicago and the University of Illinois.
 At eighteen he had already published poems in "Poetry", which was one of the leading poetry magazines in America at the time.
 He pursued painting in Paris, France, in the 1940s, and then worked as an editor, art critic, curator and exhibiting artist in New York City.
 In the 1950s he was active in San Francisco's poetry scene, although he was not a Beat poet.
 The New York Times published his poetry on five separate occasions in 1968 and 1969.
-He taught at the Academy of Art University in San Francisco in the late 1980s and 1990s.
+The New Yorker magazine also published his poem, "2 P.M.
+Going Westward on the Chicago, Burlington $ Quincy," in its January 27, 1968 edition.He taught at the Academy of Art University in San Francisco in the late 1980s and 1990s.

 Many years later, he was stabbed in the chest by a "fag basher", and also suffered a broken wrist while engaged in what a friend described as "S&M games with a trick."

 Pomeroy died of cirrhosis of the liver in San Francisco in the fall of 1999.